About the Life Span Institute

 Friends of the Life Span Institute

-The Friends of the Life Span Institute was founded in 2004 to further our collective impact on problems of human and community development, disabilities and aging.
+The Friends of the Life Span Institute was founded in 2004 to further our collective impact on the problems of health and human development, disabilities and aging.
+The development group supports the Friends of the Life Span Investigator and GRA awards.